 3. WeeCasa Tiny House Resort

 Why Go: Sleep at this amazing tiny house resort along the St. Vrain River and a stone’s throw from downtown Lyons.
-Enjoy downtime playing bocce, volleyball and corn hole.
+Enjoy downtime playing bocce, volleyball and corn hole, or relaxing around a firepit.

 Tip: High-end and hip houses accommodate a variety of guests.
 Stay in The Rusty Aspen for two or The Solaire, a modern abode for four.
 The Empty Nester fits six.

-Tip: If you are crafty, head to Lyons Quilting, one of Colorado’s largest quilt shops with more than 6,500 bolts of fabric and 2,000 batiks for sale.
+Tip: If you’re feeling crafty, head to Lyons Quilting, one of Colorado’s largest quilt shops with more than 6,500 bolts of fabric and 2,000 batiks for sale.

-Tip: Head several doors down to the St. Vrain Market for delicious baked goods, baguettes and sandwiches to go, so you can hit the road to Rocky Mountain National Park and picnic in the park.
-The market is a small locally-owned grocery with a great selection of gourmet cheeses, housemade sausage and fresh-baked pies.
+Tip: Head several doors down to the St. Vrain Market for fresh vegetables, baguettes, jams and other grocery items.
+There’s a great selection of gourmet cheeses, housemade sausage and fresh-baked pies.

 6. Spirit Hound Distillers

 Why Go: Enjoy sit-down cocktails and tasting flights inside or outside.
 The lawn offers table seating and yard games like cornhole.
-It’s located on the outskirts of town on the east side not far from the intersection of highways 36 and 66.
+It’s located on the outskirts of Lyons, Colorado, on the east side not far from the intersection of highways 36 and 66.

 TIP: The distillery also offers to-go bottle and cocktail sales.